 Is Well-Fed Craft your ticket to a profitable commercial writing business?

 I hope to help you find out.
-Not only will you find my review of Well-Fed Craft below, but:
+In addition to my review of Well-Fed Craft below, you'll also find:

-- And we'll go over some course background so you know what you'll get.
+- Some course background so you know what you'll get.

 - And, in that show, we don't just try to sell you on the course -- we dig a bit deeper into one of the project types you'll learn about in it.
 (I promise, Peter's not one of those smarmy marketer types I rail against here, so the whole episode is chock full of good, useful, stuff.)

 Let's get to it, shall we?
 I was excited to see something new from Peter, and I hope you'll love it.